ABUSE OF HUMAN RIGHTS

-Undercover officers having intimate and sexual relationships with members of public they are targeting is an abuse of their human rights.
-It is degrading treatment, that interferes with their private and family life, and their rights to freedom of expression and association.
-Another serious issue is the abuse of the human rights of the friends and families of targets, which is considered by police to be ‘collateral intrusion’ (see below), and which perversely seems to appears to require less rigorous tests to authorise than intrusion into the lives of “suspects”
+Undercover officers having intimate and sexual relationships with members of public they are targeting is an abuse of human rights.
+It is degrading treatment, that interferes with private and family life, and rights to freedom of expression and association.
+Also, the human rights of the friends and families of targets were abused.
+The police describe this as ‘collateral intrusion’, and perversely authorisation of this type of intrusion appears to require an even less rigorous test.

-Alongside the people affected’s common law claims, some of the women are bringing claims under the Human Rights Act.
-Although all of the people affected had their human rights breached by what happened, only some of them are able to make claims under UK law.
-This is because the European Convention on Human Rights wasn’t incorporated into UK law until 2000, when the Human Rights Act was introduced.
-So only the people whose lives were disrupted after 2000 are able to bring claims under that law.
+Alongside common law claims of women affected, some of the women are bringing claims under the Human Rights Act.
+Although all of the people affected had their human rights breached by what happened, only some of them are able to make claims under UK law because the European Convention on Human Rights wasn’t incorporated into UK law until 2000 when the Human Rights Act was introduced.
+People whose lives were disrupted after 2000 are in the position to bring claims under that law.

-The law that oversees undercover officers is The Regulation of Investigatory Powers Act 2000 (RIPA).
-Unfortunately, anything authorised under RIPA, can only be challenged in the usually very secret court – the Investigatory Powers Tribunal.
-When this court gives its judgement, it does not have to give any reasoning.
-The fact the RIPA could authorise these relationships was challenged by the eight women case, but unfortunately the challenge was lost.
+The law that oversees undercover officers is called The Regulation of Investigatory Powers Act 2000 (RIPA).
+Unfortunately, anything authorised under RIPA, can only be challenged in the Investigatory Powers Tribunal – a highly secretive court .
+When this court gives its judgment, it does not have to give any explanation.

 KATE WILSON’S HUMAN RIGHTS CASE